GRAAL-Research/deepparse/docs/source/index.rst

 Countries and Results
 =====================

-We evaluate our models on two forms of address data: **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code.
-We also test our models on **noisy data** which is made up of addresses missing at least one category amongst the aforementioned ones.
+We evaluate our models on two forms of address data:

+- **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code.

+- **noisy data** which is made up of addresses missing at least one category amongst the aforementioned ones.

+Clean data
+**********

-The following table presents the accuracy on the 20 countries (clean) we used during training for both our models.
+The following table presents the accuracy on the 20 countries (using clean data) we used during training for both our models.

 .. list-table::
 		:header-rows: 1